PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 18:52:49
+Last updated: 2024-04-19 18:53:22
-Random Quote: Name one thing in this world that is non negotiable. - Walter White
+Random Quote: We should have never gotten on this ship.
+It was a mistake.
+All of it, a huge mistake. - Yuk Je